-The figures provided above are average amounts of compensation claimed by sufferers of similar injuries, and are to be used as a guide only.
-If you think you could be entitled to compensation, get in touch with us today for a clearer idea of what you could claim for your injury.
+The figures provided above are average amounts of compensation claimed by sufferers of similar injuries and are to be used as a guide only.
+If you think you could be entitled to compensation, get in touch with our solicitors today for a clearer idea of what you could claim for your injury.

 Effects of Psychiatric Injuries

 On the outside, someone suffering from psychiatric damage may appear to be functioning normally.
 However, on the inside they may be suffering from a mental illness, such as depression, post-traumatic stress disorder or chronic fatigue.
 These illnesses can be incredibly debilitating, causing problems at work, difficulties maintaining relationships with partners, friends and family, or an inability to leave the home.